python/cpython/Doc/library/pprint.rst

 Example
 -------

-To demonstrate several uses of the :func:`pprint` function and its parameters, let's fetch information about a project from `PyPI <https://pypi.org>`_::
+To demonstrate several uses of the :func:`~pprint.pprint` function and its parameters, let's fetch information about a project from `PyPI <https://pypi.org>`_::

    >>> import json